numpy/numpy/doc/source/dev/depending_on_numpy.rst

 oldest NumPy version that supports the currently oldest compatible Python
 version:  NumPy 1.25.0 supports Python 3.9 and higher and NumPy 1.19 is the first version to support Python 3.9.
-Thus, we will guarantee that version (the exact version is set in the headers).
+Thus, we will guarantee that version (the exact version is set within NumPy-internal header files).

-NumPy is also forward compatible for all minor release, but a major release will require recompilation.
+NumPy is also forward compatible for all minor releases, but a major release will require recompilation.

 The default behavior can be customized for example by adding::